boldingd/EclipsePhaseContent/Characters.md

 Current balance of opinion is that this was not Akimbo's fault; this is just the risk we all take, as long as we still have personal lives.

 The Neo-Octopus population is currently pretty small, and it's *very* hard to disguise an octopus ego as something else; this severely limits the number of places where he can conceivably be re-deployed.
-If you've got a line on somewhere, send \@\*Akimbo or \@Curé a ping, or message the admins of CASE: MELCHETT.
+If you've got a line on somewhere, send \@\*Akimbo or \@Curé a ping, or message the admins of CASE:MELCHETT.
 (DO NOT post in their public channel!)

 ### 0514NOMAD